runngezhang/ustb/README.md

 * several bugfixes and other improvements have been done as well.

 ### Documentation ###
 Unfortunately, we have not had the time or resources to write a full documentation of the USTB.
 However, there are plenty of well documented examples that will help you to get started and hopefully understand the code.
+You find the examples under the /examples folder.

 ### How to contribute? ###
 First off all, please make your self familiar with the Gitflow workflow.
 See for example this tutorial: https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow.
-According to the Gitflow workflow there are two types of contributions to the code a __hotifx__ and a __feature__.
+According to the Gitflow workflow there are two types of contributions to the code a, __hotifx__ and a __feature__:

 * __hotfix__: This is a change done on the main branch.
-Typically, an urgent bugfix often related to a reported issue: https://bitbucket.org/ustb/ustb/issues?status=new&status=open.
+Typically, an urgent bugfix often related to a reported issue: https://bitbucket.org/ustb/ustb/issues?status=new&status=open
 * __feature__: This s a change done on the develop branch.
 Typically, a larger change to the code or added or improved functionality.

 To contribute to the project with your code you should do the following: